KyYay/CelLua-Machine/README.md

 ![image](https://user-images.githubusercontent.com/71151507/126085128-11d6900b-ba94-4275-9d5b-9bd95307cbd1.png)
 ![image](https://user-images.githubusercontent.com/71151507/126085129-7a778814-2352-4d35-89d4-4ec5b4119da9.png)

-Impulse Cell - Pulls cells inwards, towards it. <br>
+Impulse Cell - Pulls cells 2 spaces away towards it.
+Can pull through trash cells and enemies.<br>
 ![image](https://user-images.githubusercontent.com/71151507/126256021-7ad374ce-d851-4522-a8b8-438a2306bc69.png)

 Advancer Cell - Acts like a mover and puller combined.
 They are also, in a way, "smarter" than pullers, as if there is too much force going against them when they try to pull, they will just let go and only do the pushing.<br>